 Global Two Way Communications and Navigation

-G2way Ltd is a Geospatial technology development company based at the Nottingham Clean Tech Centre, which is a 5 minute walk from the International Space Innovation Centre Nottingham.
-This allows the company access to research facilities located within the ISIC Nottingham, such as the GNSS Receiver Test Track and GNSS laboratories.
+G2way Ltd is a Geospatial technology development company based in Nottingham, close to the Nottingham Geospatial Building.
+This allows the company access to research facilities located within the GNSS Research Centre of Excellence (GRACE), such as the GNSS Receiver Test Track and GNSS laboratories.
 The company was founded by Mr Keith Geary in 2009 to develop “Global Two Way Communications and Navigation” systems.

 G2way has developed technology for broadcasting satellite navigation data using digital radio, the project is named Area4D which won third place in the UK European Satellite Navigation 2010 competition; UK ESNC trials of the technology was carried out in July 2011, streaming NRTK data to a DRM transmitter in Austria and receiving in Nottingham, using a static receiver and mobile GNSS laboratory.

 As part of a TSB funded project under the “Collaboration Nation” Space call, G2way led a project entitled; Establishment & Testing of “Area2D” a precision agriculture network, for the South East of England during May, June & July 2011.